joanna-liana/temporal-microservices/README.md

 3. Naviagate to the [Temporal UI](http://localhost:8080) to see the results.

 ## To do
+- [x] Single-service workflow (Orders)
+- [x] Call Payments activity from Orders
-- call Payments subworkflow instead of activity
+- [ ] Call Payments subworkflow instead of activity
-- add timeouts/max attemps
+- [ ] Add timeouts/max attemps
-- saga - compensations (transactions with all-or-nothing semantics)
+- [ ] Add compensations (saga - transactions with all-or-nothing semantics)